Jackie Johnson (comedian): Personal life

 Johnson is from Garland, Texas, and studied film at the University of Texas at Austin after graduating from South Garland High School in 2003.
 She has been vegan since January 1, 2010, after she'd been feeling sluggish and unhealthy.
 A woman on set was reading Skinny Bitch and let her keep the book, and it became what Johnson called her vegan gateway book.

 Johnson married a fellow comedian named Adam McCabe, in 2016, in an all-vegan, pink-themed wedding.
 They were married until 2019.
 On the 14th of February in 2021, Jackie married Ben Sheehan.
+On June 14, 2022 Johnson gave birth to her and Sheehan's first child, a son named Sanford "Sandy" Meyer Sheehan.

 Career

 Johnson moved to Los Angeles in 2006 and began pursuing comedy and acting.
-Johnson is a 2x Emmy Award winner.

 In 2008 she joined the Upright Citizens Brigade and began performing as an improv and sketch comedian, often incorporating singing and music.
 In 2014, she landed a role in Paul Thomas Anderson's Inherent Vice as well as Comedy Bang!
 Bang!, and went on to book roles in Drunk History, Angie Tribeca, You're the Worst, and Hollywood Darlings.
 She formed her podcast in 2017.